 3. Cost sensitivity

-- Index funds, with their no-trading-fee structure when bought directly from the mutual fund company, might be more cost-effective for those making larger, less frequent investments.
-The higher initial investment requirement for index funds can be a drawback, but for those who can meet it, the absence of trading fees can be a significant advantage.
+- For cost-conscious investors, ETF vs index fund fees are an important factor.
+ETFs often have lower expense ratios, but trading fees can vary by brokerage and add up for frequent transactions.
+Index funds with no trading fees, purchased directly from the fund provider, may be more cost-effective for those making larger, less frequent investments.
+The higher minimum investment for index funds can be a drawback, but for investors who meet it, the absence of transaction costs is a meaningful advantage.

 4. Risk tolerance